CONSEQUENCES OF TAKING ALFALFA

 Alfalfa is one of the most important plants as forage.
 Besides being considered an excellent fodder plant, it is one of the plants that yields more protein per hectare.
 However in animals, alfalfa can produce bloating, due to its content in saponins.
 It can cause abortions in animals.

-More information about alfalfa in the listing above.
+More information about alfalfa.